HISPlayer/Unity_Video_Player/.github/ISSUE_TEMPLATE/issue-report---technical-question.md

 **Your system and development environment:**
- - HISPlayer Unity Player SDK version:
+ - HISPlayer Unity Video Player SDK version:
  - Unity version:
  - Package URL (if purchased from the store):
  - Operating system (OS):